You've lost 15 kg on GLP-1. But what happens when you stop? Here's the honest truth and how to prevent weight regain.

 The Reality

-Permanent weight loss requires permanent behavior change.
+Permanent weight loss requires permanent behaviour change.
 GLP-1 gives you a window to establish those changes.
 If you don't establish them while on GLP-1, you'll regain when you stop.

 Strategic Approach: Maximize Your GLP-1 Window